 Blake Island Marine State Park is a 472-acre, marine camping park with 5 miles of saltwater beach shoreline and approximately 655 acres of saltwater bedland.
-The park is reachable only by tour boat or private boat.
+The park is reachable by personal boat only.

 Use our interactive ADA recreation map to search for other state parks with ADA amenities and facilities.